 Jones Day on May 12 said it will begin a virtual summer associate program May 18.
 The firm plans to extend offers at the end of the program to qualifying participants.

 K&L Gates on April 16 announced a temporary 15% pay cut for attorneys and staff making over $75,000 annually, starting May 1.
 Equity partners will also see a 20% reduction in their scheduled advances.
 The pay cuts will be revisited on a regular basis as the year goes on, the firm said.
-On May 12, the firm said it will shorten its summer associate program to three weeks and conduct it virtually.
+On May 12 the firm said it will shorten its summer associate program to three weeks and conduct it virtually.
+On Aug.
+20, the firm said it would partially roll back pay cuts.
+Beginning in September, equity partner reductions will drop to 15% and salary reductions for income partners, associates and staffers will drop from 15% to 10%.
+Those who earn between $75,001 and $100,000 will again receive their prereduction compensation as of Sept.
+1. On Sept.
+24, the firm told Law360 it was discontinuing salary reductions entirely for all affected professionals, associates and income partners starting Oct.
+16. The reductions in the provisional advances made to equity partners will stop with the advances scheduled for the end of October.

 Kilpatrick Townsend confirmed to Law360 on April 13 that it will reduce all partner draws by 10%, while salaried attorneys and staff will see their pay cut by 5%.
-Also, secretaries, who are hourly workers, saw their hours cut by 20%, but no wage reduction.
+And secretaries, who are hourly workers, saw their hours cut by 20%, but no wage reduction.
 The firm also said that it had started a hardship fund for affected employees and offered to let employees for whom working full time from home is challenging voluntarily reduce their hours.
 The firm on April 21 told Law360 that it is preparing for a six-week summer associate program to start on June 22 and that the firm is also "exploring options" for virtual participation or some type of hybrid approach if needed.
+On Aug.
+28, the firm said it was returning staff and attorney compensation to prepandemic levels on Sept.
+1. The firm is also returning all secretaries to full time or equivalent hours, and will begin returning some attorneys and professional staff to their full hours on a case-by-case basis.

 King & Spalding on May 18 said its summer associate program will run virtually for two weeks in July, but the firm will pay participants for the entire time they originally committed to.
 It has also already extended offers to second-year students to join the firm after graduation and to first-year students to return next summer.